NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     ```

 !!! tip
-    A `docker-compose` file is also provided in the `ethstats-network-server/docker/lite-mode/redis-persistence`
+    A `docker-compose` file is provided in the `ethstats-network-server/docker/lite-mode/redis-persistence`
     directory to run the server using Redis to persist a fixed number of blocks (default is 3000).

 ### 2. Pantheon